-To help you decide what language features you'd like to support with your extension, we have a Language Extension Guidelines topic which shows the various language features available in VS Code (for example, code suggestions and actions, formatting, renaming) and how to implement them through either the language server protocol or by using the extensibility API directly from your extension.
+The Language Extension Guidelines topic can help you to decide what language features you'd like to support with your extension.
+It shows the various language features available in VS Code (for example, code suggestions and actions, formatting, renaming) and how to implement them through either the language server protocol or by using the extensibility API directly from your extension.

 Writing an Extension

 We also have great support for writing and running tests for your extension.
 You can easily create integration tests which call the VS Code APIs and test your code in a running VS Code instance.